 The EMCD refers to the moment of placing on the market for each individual apparatus.
 This means that for apparatus which is continuously produced over a long period, the applicable standards may change in the course of time.
-In this case the provisions explained at 4.2.2.3 concerning the reference of the superseded standards and the date of cessation of Presumption of Conformity should be taken into account.
+In this case the provisions explained at 4.3.2.4 concerning the reference of the superseded standards and the date of cessation of Presumption of Conformity should be taken into account.
 The Date of Cessation ensures that a transition period (usually between 18 and 36 months) is foreseen during which either the old or the new harmonised standards may be used, at the choice of the manufacturer, to benefit from Presumption of Conformity.

-After this time if the manufacturer wishes to continue to benefit from the Presumption of Conformity a new EU Declaration of Conformity is required to the later harmonised standard (which is often a later edition/version with the same reference number).
+After this time if the manufacturer wishes to continue to benefit from the Presumption of Conformity and the apparatus is not yet placed on the EU market, a new EU Declaration of Conformity is required to include the reference to the later harmonised standard (which is often a later edition/version with the same reference number).
 This will require the manufacturer to make an EMC evaluation to the later harmonised standard and he may consider it necessary to carry out some re-testing.

 However, it may be that the manufacturer wishes to continue to meet the essential requirements by continuing use of the “old” edition (that has ceased to be harmonised) plus other technical solutions if necessary.
 As harmonised standards are voluntary this is of course an acceptable solution but would not give the presumption of conformity that application of the later edition would confer.
 In this case, the manufacturer has the obligation to demonstrate that his products are in conformity with essential requirements and that the means he has chosen provide for at least an equivalent level of protection.